top of page

 Christmas rose (Hellebores/Helleborus)

-A must have for pollinators that fly around looking for food in the coldest months.
-Self seeding readily, these are well worth having for a winter garden.
+A 'must have' plant for pollinators that fly around looking for food in the coldest months.
+Self seeding readily; these are well worth having for a winter garden.

 Stachys.jpg